 Principles of good practice in Primary Care Rebate Schemes published for CCGs and GPs

-In response to a wave of queries about Primary Care Rebate Schemes (PCRS), LPP has published a series of principles designed to help GPs and CCGs to maximise benefits and avoid potential pitfalls.
+In response to a wave of queries about Primary Care Rebate Schemes (PCRS), NHS LPP has published a series of principles designed to help GPs and CCGs to maximise benefits and avoid potential pitfalls.

-Jas Khambh, Pharmacy & Medicines Use and Procurement Lead for Primary Care at LPP, explains that these schemes are contractual arrangements initiated by pharmaceutical companies, or third party companies, which offer financial rebates on particular branded medicines.
-“It was unclear to the London Primary Care Medicines Use and Procurement QIPP group (which LPP hosts) if such schemes are permitted under current regulations and legislation.
+Jas Khambh, Pharmacy & Medicines Use and Procurement Lead for Primary Care at NHS LPP, explains that these schemes are contractual arrangements initiated by pharmaceutical companies, or third party companies, which offer financial rebates on particular branded medicines.
+“It was unclear to the London Primary Care Medicines Use and Procurement QIPP group (which NHS LPP hosts) if such schemes are permitted under current regulations and legislation.
 We were also concerned that a PCRS should offer genuine benefits to the NHS and patients, and not become an administrative burden.

-“To help to manage these very real concerns, LPP obtained legal advice.
+“To help to manage these very real concerns, NHS LPP obtained legal advice.
 We are now satisfied that the schemes are not unlawful per se.
 However, they need to meet certain requirements to avoid falling foul not only of the Drug Tariff and the controls on pricing under the NHS Act 2006, but of a raft of other UK legislation including the Medicines Act, Human Medicines Regulations, the Bribery Act and EU laws.

 “What is also clear is that a prescriber’s first responsibility is to act in a patient’s best interests.
 Financial considerations come second.
 Our advice is that participation in any PCRS should be agreed at a statutory organisational level, not agreed at GP practice level.